STPA for Learning-Enabled Systems: A Survey and A New Practice

 In \gls{STAMP}, three fundamental concepts from systems theory are used---constraints, hierarchical levels of control, and process models.
 These concepts provide the foundation for analysing complex systems and understanding the interactions and relationships between various components in a system that can lead to accidents \cite{leveson2011engineering}.
-STPA and \gls{CAST} are the two most prevalent STAMP-based tools today.
-STPA focuses on hazard analysis, while \gls{CAST} concentrates on accident analysis.
-Both tools utilise STAMP's control structures \cite{leveson2011engineering}.
-It is used to find potential risks or hazards of the whole system, and identify causal scenarios and present safety requirements before the system is put into use.
+STPA utilises STAMP's control structures \cite{leveson2011engineering} to find potential risks or hazards of the whole system, and identify causal scenarios and present safety requirements before the system is put into use.
 Typically, the \gls{STPA} workflow includes the following steps \cite{leveson2018stpa}: 1) Define Accidents/Hazards.
 2) Model Control Structure.
 3) Identify Unsafe Control.
 4) Identify Causal Scenarios.
 5) Derive Safety Requirements.

 The first step is to define some accidents or hazards from a high level.
-Typically, these are serious consequences for personnel or equipment that can be anticipated \cite{ishimatsu2010modeling}.
+Typically, these are serious consequences for personnel or equipment that can be anticipated.
 The following step is to establish a system control structure that separates the control loop from its components, including the starting point, intermediate processes (e.g., mechanical and software structures), and completion components.
-Then, potential \gls{UCAs} can be identified using standard \gls{UCAs} form with four categories: 1) Causes Hazards Not Providing, 2) Causes Hazard Providing, 3) Incorrect Timing or Order, and 4) Stopped Too Soon or Applied Too Long.
+Then, potential \gls{UCAs} can be identified using standard \gls{UCAs} form with four categories: \textit{(T1) Not providing the control action leads to a hazard}; \textit{(T2) Providing the control action leads to a hazard}; \textit{(T3) Providing a potentially safe control action but too early, too late, or in the wrong order}; and \textit{(T4) The control action lasts too long or is stopped too soon}.
 The \gls{STPA} then identifies potential risks/hazards by finding \gls{UCAs} and determining the possible causes and scenarios.
 Finally, the \gls{STPA} provides safety requirements for each potential risk/hazard.